 Should You Wear Sunscreen on Your Face?

 The answer here is plain and simple: yes, always.
-The truth is sunscreen made specifically for your face isn’t just a way for companies to make more money off of you.
+The truth is sunscreen made specifically for your face isn’t just a way for companies to make more money.
 You really do need different lotions for your body and face.

 The reason for this is that the skin on your face is different than the skin on your body.
 Our faces tend to be more sensitive than the rest of our skin.
 Our pores hold on to the oils in the sunscreen which can cause some nasty acne breakouts.
 That’s the last thing you want in all your family vacation photos.